Sgt Albert Ernest MacDonald 12-H-15

 He was captured in January 1945 by the Germans during a patrol and he was seriously wounded at the Waal River (Holland).

-Albert died of these wounds whilst prisoner of war on Tuesday February 6 1945 at the age of 25 at Haldern West-Germany and he was temporarily buried there before neuing reburied on August 12 1946 in Holten.
+Albert died of these wounds whilst prisoner of war on Tuesday February 6 1945 at the age of 25 at Haldern West-Germany and he was temporarily buried there before being reburied on August 12 1946 in Holten.

 On his headstone: One of the greatest One of the best May God grant him Eternal rest